 Better SEO will lead to higher traffic numbers, more leads, and hopefully more sales and conversions.

 Authority is not quite as easy to measure as most of the other metrics, but it’s still important to try to increase your authority over time.

 High authority will not only improve your SEO, meaning you get more search traffic, but it will also help to build your brand, increase trust, and improve your conversion rate.

-Moz has its own authority metrics that you can use as a rough guide for how Google might judge the authority of your page and site.
-These DA (domain authority) and PA (page authority) scores range from 1-100, with higher scores corresponding to greater authority.
+Moz has its own authority metrics that you can use as a rough guide for how Google might judge your page and site’s authority.
+These DA (domain authority) and PA (page authority) scores range from 1 to 100, with higher scores corresponding to greater authority.

 There’s no definitive answer on what’s a “good” DA and PA to aim for – you basically just want a higher score than your competitors.